DavideCarvalho/DavideCarvalho/README.md

 ### <div align="center">I'm Davi, a full-stack JS developer (Also do Spring Stuff)</div>

-- I'm currently tech leading a open source project called "NewSchool"
+- I'm currently tech leading and architecturing an open source project called "NewSchool"

-- 🌱 I’m currently changing an old Laravel server to NodeJS Lambda Functions
+- 🌱 I’m currently working on a startup idea using BlitzJS!

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to JavaScript stack and related technologies

-- ⚡ Fun fact: I use Webstorm
+- ⚡ Fun fact: I'm really addicted to Dragon Ball FighterZ

 <br/>